Showing posts with label birds of prey. Show all posts

 I stopped at Aldi's in Athens and bought a few groceries.

-He also talked about the Highland Rim (where we live), the Cumberland Plateau, Piedmont Upland, and the East Gulf Coastal Plains (along the Fault line old shorelines of Alabama).
+He also discussed the Highland Rim (where we live), the Cumberland Plateau, the Piedmont Upland, and the East Gulf Coastal Plains (along the Fault line, which includes the old shorelines of Alabama).

-He talked about TVA, Rogersville, Dams, the weather, climate, fish, and the game of Alabama.
+He discussed TVA, Rogersville, Dams, the weather, climate, fish, and the Alabama game.

 Made it to Wilson Park, and by this time, it was getting cold outside.